ATTPC/attpc_engine/docs/user_guide/kinematics/index.md

 convert-kinematics <your_hdf5_file> <output_parquet_file>
 ```

-Make sure you have your virtual environment with attpc_conduit installed active!
+Make sure you have your virtual environment with attpc_engine installed active!